Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 • Remember to sort them by weight, weather proofness, and features, as outlined above.

-In the spring and fall, I want to stay warm but don't want extra bulk in my pack or on my hands.
+In the spring and fall, I want to stay warm in the face of breezes and downright unfriendly winds.

-These are the gloves I pull out of my pack when I begin to feel chilled.
+These are the types of gloves I pull out of my pack as soon as I begin to feel chilled.

 • I know that my core temperature is dropping a bit, and I pay attention by warming up my hands.